FOR IMMEDIATE RELEASE

 CODEPINK honors the legacy of Dr. Martin Luther King Jr and remembers his anti-militarism vision in a series of events starting January 12 in Washington D.C. and ending on January 16th in Los Angeles.

-To carry on his prophetic call, CODEPINK along with various other organizations have the following events planned:
+To carry on his prophetic call, CODEPINK, along with various other organizations, has the following events planned:

-Jan 12: CODEPINK, DC Poor People's Campaign, Claudia Jones School and Fellowship of Reconciliation holds an interfaith peace vigil and call to end MLK's three evils and remember those lost by them: racism, poverty, and war.
-The event will be held at MLK Memorial from 4-5:30pm ET.
+Jan 12: CODEPINK, DC Poor People’s Campaign, Claudia Jones School and Fellowship of Reconciliation holds an interfaith peace vigil and call to end MLK’s three evils and remember those lost by them: racism, poverty, and war.
+They will hold the event at MLK Memorial from 4-5:30pm ET.

 Jan.
 13: CODEPINK San Francisco/Bay Area and partners call on major media outlets to demand a ceasefire, negotiations, and an end to the threat of nuclear war.
-The protest will be held outside the San Francisco Chronicle Building on (Mission St. & 5th) from 12-1pm PT.
+They will hold the protest outside the San Francisco Chronicle Building on (Mission St. & 5th) from 12-1pm PT.